Teyana Taylor Unveils Star-Studded Jordan Collab Mini Movie: “This Is My love Letter To Harlem”

 “Dreams and fairytales are more realistic than the mind perceives it be,” she began.
 “A tangible dream is simply a non-fictional fairytale.
 As a dreamer, I was often afraid to join life’s magic on the dance floor until I truly started believing myself.”

-Teyana Taylor shared an inspiring message, encouraging all fellow dreamers of the world to ‘Be brave enough to be different, and allow life and TIME to Evolve You.”
+Taylor shared an inspiring message, encouraging all fellow dreamers of the world to “Be brave enough to be different, and allow life and TIME to Evolve You.”